awsdocs/amazon-s3-userguide/doc_source/copy-object.md

 Using the `copy` operation, you can:
 + Create additional copies of objects
 + Rename objects by copying them and deleting the original ones
-+  Move objects across Amazon S3 locations \(e\.g\., us\-west\-1 and Europe\)
++ Move objects across Amazon S3 locations \(for example, us\-west\-1 and Europe\)
 + Change object metadata

   Each Amazon S3 object has metadata\.
 It is a set of name\-value pairs\.
 You can set object metadata at the time you upload it\.
 After you upload the object, you cannot modify object metadata\.
 The only way to modify object metadata is to make a copy of the object and set the metadata\.
-In the copy operation you set the same object as the source and target\.
+In the copy operation, set the same object as the source and target\.

 Each object has metadata\.
-Some of it is system metadata and other user\-defined\.
-Users control some of the system metadata such as configuring server\-side encryption\.
-When you copy an object using the console, user\-controlled system metadata and user\-defined metadata are also copied\.
-When using an API call, you specify whether to retain the metadata\.
-Regardless of the method used, Amazon S3 resets the system\-controlled metadata\.
+Some of it is system metadata and other is user\-defined\.
+You can control some of the system metadata, such as the storage class configuration to use for the object, and you can configure server\-side encryption\.
+When you copy an object, user\-controlled system metadata and user\-defined metadata are also copied\.
+Amazon S3 resets the system\-controlled metadata\.
 For example, when you copy an object, Amazon S3 resets the creation date of the copied object\.
 You don't need to set any of these values in your copy request\.

 When copying an object, you might decide to update some of the metadata values\.
-For example, if your source object is configured to use standard storage, you might choose to use reduced redundancy storage for the object copy\.
+For example, if your source object is configured to use S3 Standard storage, you might choose to use S3 Intelligent\-Tiering for the object copy\.
 You might also decide to alter some of the user\-defined metadata values present on the source object\.
-Note that if you choose to update any of the object's user\-configurable metadata \(system or user\-defined\) during the copy, then you must explicitly specify all of the user\-configurable metadata present on the source object in your request, even if you are only changing only one of the metadata values\.
+If you choose to update any of the object's user\-configurable metadata \(system or user\-defined\) during the copy, then you must explicitly specify all of the user\-configurable metadata present on the source object in your request, even if you are changing only one of the metadata values\.

 For more information about the object metadata, see [Working with object metadata](UsingMetadata.md)\.